nzzdev/Q-table/README.md

 ###### Implementation details frontend

-- The `value` of the cell will be displayed inside a `span`-element with the class `q-table-annotation`
+- The `value` of the cell will be displayed inside a `span`-element with the class `q-table-footnote-annotation`
 - The `span`-element has the dataset `data-annotation` and the value `cell.footnote.value` applied to it
 - With the `::after` pseudo element, the dataset `data-annotation` will then be applied after the value
 - For the sources of the annotations the `footnotes` array applied to the `context` will be looped and displayed in the footer